pcesarperez/Modding-never-changes/Modding never changes.md

 In every single case, LOOT has a sugestion: clean with [FO3Edit](http://www.nexusmods.com/fallout3/mods/637/?).

-FO3Edit is a utility aimed at mod creators and users both, weighting more on the first group.
+FO3Edit is an utility aimed at mod creators and users both, weighting more on the first group.
 Gopher has a fantastic video explaining [how to use TES5Edit (the _Skyrim_ version of the tool) to clean your master files](https://www.youtube.com/watch?v=fw3g_N1jcZQ) (13:24).
 You should left what you were doing right now and watch the video.
 I'll wait.

 We are going to clean the master files, one by one.
 This guide about [cleaning files with TES5Edit](http://www.creationkit.com/index.php?title=TES5Edit_Cleaning_Guide_-_TES5Edit) comes in handy, but ignore it if you just want the heart of the issue.